jeanc18rlos/dental-vip-cms/src/pages/en/dental-tourism.md

 '
     visa: No visa required
-  - from: From BOGOTA
+  - from: 'From: GEORGETOWN'
-    flag: co
+    flag: gy
-    time: 1 h:46 m
+    time: 1 h:48 m
     cost: '875.00 USD

 '